Unboxing LLMs > loading...

 8.3 Natural Language Processing

-• Cross-modal representation learning: Aligning language embeddings with other modalities like vision
+• Cross-modal grounding: Aligning language embeddings with visual or auditory latent spaces.

 8.4 Multi-Agent Systems